Logic and Computation through the Lens of Semirings: Preliminaries

-\begin{definition} A machine $M$ \emph{runs in (deterministic) time} $t\colon \N \rightarrow \N$, if $M$ reaches the output in $t(|x|)$ steps for each input $x\in \mathcal{I}$.
-The machine $M$ runs in \emph{polynomial time} if $t$ is a polynomial function.
-The complexity class $\PK$ is defined as the set of all subsets of $K^*$ that are decided by some machine $M$ running in polynomial time. \end{definition} \begin{definition} A machine $M$ \emph{requires space} $s\colon \N \rightarrow \N$, if $M$ reaches the output using $s(|x|)$ coordinates of the state space for each input $x\in \mathcal{I}$.
-The machine $M$ requires \emph{polynomial space} if $s$ is a polynomial function.
-The complexity class $\PSPACEK$ is defined as the set of all subsets of $K^*$ that are decided by some machine $M$ requiring polynomial space. \end{definition}
+\begin{definition} A function $f \colon K^*\to K^*$ is \emph{computable} if $f=f_M$ for some machine $M$.
+A language $L \subseteq K^*$ is \emph{decided} by a $\BSSK$ machine $M$ if its characteristic function $\chi_L$ is $f_M$.
+A machine $M$ \emph{runs in time} $t\colon \N \rightarrow \N$ (\emph{requires space} $s\colon \N \rightarrow \N$), if $M$ reaches the output in $t(|x|)$ steps (using $s(|x|)$ coordinates of the state space) for each input $x$.
+The machine $M$ runs in \emph{polynomial time} (requires \emph{polynomial space}) if $t$ ($s$) is a polynomial function.
+The complexity class $\PK$ ($\PSPACEK$) is defined as the set of all subsets of $K^*$ that are decided by some machine $M$ running in polynomial time (requiring polynomial space). \end{definition}

-Arbitrary computations and comparisons need a way to remember intermediate values.
-To this end, we use $(\dots, 0\textbf{.}\, x_1, 1, x_2, 1 \dots, x_n, 1, 0 \dots)$ as a more useful starting state of a BSS$_K$ machine.
-The gap between two input values allows the machine to temporarily store values or move a value from one end of the state space to the other.
-The following result shows, that obtaining this \emph{gap normal form} can be achieved with polynomial overhead as an initialization step of a BSS$_K$ machine.